matiashf/blockbuster/README.md

 The Player class is an abstract class for controlling a ball.
 The KeyboardPlayer listens to specific keys and does manual key repetition to obtain smooth movement.

+Player classes are event-driven.
+They receive events from the GameView (such as keypresses and -releases), or they can use a QTimer to send them timeout events.

 ## maps